kamranahmedse/githunt/README.md

 - Voila!
 You are all set to go on a hunt.

 ## Contribution
 I'd love to hear what you have to say.
-Please open an issue for any feature requests or bugs or better create a pull request by improving it.
-Also you can contact me at kamranahmed.se@gmail.com or on twitter @kamranahmed_se
+Reach me out at kamranahmed.se@gmail.com or on twitter @kamranahmed_se

 ## License
 MIT © [Kamran Ahmed](https://kamranahmed.info)